 DENVER EDUCATION ATTAINMENT NETWORKCLEAR PATHS.
 BRIGHT FUTURES.

-DEAN partners with Denver Public Schools, the Auraria Campus (Community College of Denver, Metropolitan State University of Denver and University of Colorado Denver), Emily Griffith Technical College, the City and County of Denver as well as non-profit and corporate partners, to develop a persistence and completion strategy to serve our most vulnerable students.
+DEAN partners with Denver Public Schools, the Auraria Campus (Community College of Denver, Metropolitan State University of Denver and University of Colorado Denver), Emily Griffith Technical College, state agencies (Colorado Departments of Education and Higher Education, Colorado Community College System and Colorado Workforce Development Council), the City and County of Denver as well as non-profit and corporate partners, to develop an education-to-workforce-strategy that leads to economic opportunity for all learners.

 The Attainment Network is built on the powerful shared principle